Campana points of bounded height on vector group compactifications: Campana orbifolds, Campana points and the conjecture

 The notion of ``orbifold rational point'' is explored in Campana's papers \cite[\S 9]{Campana04}, \cite[\S 4]{MR2163487}, \cite[\S 12]{MR2831280}, \cite[\S7.6]{Campana15} and in Abramovich's survey \cite[Lecture 2]{Abramovich}.
 The adjective ``rational'' may create confusion, so we use the name Campana points here, to acknowledge that they are an intermediate notion between rational and integral points.
 In fact, \cite{Abramovich} defines two different notions of Campana points, one more restrictive than the other.
 It is essential for us to separate the two notions, since the orbifold analogue of Manin's conjecture seems to work well only for the more restrictive version; this is the one to which we will refer to simply as \defi{Campana points} (Definition~\ref{def:Campanapoints}).
 The notion featuring in the recent paper \cite{AVA16} is (a slight variant of) the less restrictive version, and we will refer to it as \defi{weak Campana points} (Definition~\ref{def:weakCampanapoints}); it seems to be ill-behaved for the problem studied in this paper (see \S \ref{subsec:Example}).

 \begin{remark} So far few results on the arithmetic of (weak) Campana points are available.
 Work on points of bounded height goes back to \cite{VanV12}, followed immediately by \cite{BVV12} and more recently by \cite{BY19}.
 Work of Schindler and the first author \cite{PS20} investigates the distribution of Campana points on toric varieties.
+Recent work of Xiao \cite{Xiao} extends our results to biequivariant compactifications of the Heisenberg group.

 In dimension $1$, where both notions of Campana points coincide, the analogue of Mordell's conjecture for Campana points has been proved over function fields, first in characteristic $0$ by Campana himself \cite{MR2163487}, and only recently in arbitrary characteristic \cite{KPS19}.
 Over number fields, the only known result says that the $abc$ conjecture implies Mordell's conjecture for Campana points; see \cite[Appendix]{Smeets} for a detailed argument. \end{remark}